 Right now is the best time to become an Ambassador because contributions are tripled by the national NewsMatch fund and a local matching fund.

-“One of the things I’m most proud of at Voice is our Op-Ed writers,” said Voice of OC Publisher and Founder Norberto Santana, Jr. “They take up their pens and take action in the community — spurring vibrant discussions.”
+“One of the things I’m most proud of at Voice is our community writers,” said Voice of OC Publisher and Founder Norberto Santana, Jr. “They take up their pens and take action in the community — spurring vibrant discussions.”

-Santana told VOC Ambassadors that the Opinion section is an integral piece of building a civically engaged community allowing residents to express local policy ideas in a coherent and respectful manner.
+Santana told VOC Ambassadors that the Community Opinion section is an integral piece of building a civically engaged community allowing residents to express local policy ideas in a coherent and respectful manner.
 The Opinion section also reaches people who influence or make important decisions in the community offering them a chance to gage community opinion, Santana added.

-The Voice Opinion section is designed as a 21st century public square for everyone from elected officials to interested residents.
+The Voice Community Opinion section is designed as a 21st century public square for everyone from elected officials to interested residents.

 The Voice of OC event honored Rose Tingle, Shirley Grindle and Father Dennis Kriz for the significant change they made simply by proving that the pen is mightier than the sword.